 PRIMUS 003 looked at second treatments for pancreatic cancer that had spread elsewhere in the body.
 This part of the study has now closed.

 Before surgery (neo adjuvant)

 Chemotherapy before surgery is called neo adjuvant treatment.
-The idea is that the treatment might shrink the cancer and make it easier to remove with surgery.
+The idea is that the treatment might shrink the cancer enough to make it possible for the surgeon to remove it.
 Several studies have shown that neo adjuvant treatment may be helpful for pancreatic cancer.
 But more research is needed to get a fuller picture of how well neo adjuvant treatment works, who benefits most and what the best treatment is.